biggie-boss/LoreRim/README.md

 - Baby Dragon - complaints/bugs
 - Carved Brinks - tons of complaints of bugs, imbalance, not fun, annoying snail, repetitive, getting quest locked.
 - Clam Oyster and Pearl Retexture
+- Clockwork - edits the navmesh of literally every city, tons of issues and instances of getting your save crash-locked if you save at a bad time.
 - Complex Parallax Enabled (Alpha)
 - Contextual Crosshair - Crosshair and Detection Meter Fix
 - Diverse Farm Fences - Base Object Swapper